-In the last step of External Factor Evaluation matrix the weighted score of each factor is summed up in order to ascertain the total weighted score for the entire organization.
-The organization that has highest possible score is 4.0 & the lowest possible score is 1.0 while average possible score is 2.5.
+In the last step of the External Factor Evaluation matrix, the weighted score of each factor is summed up in order to ascertain the total weighted score for the entire organization.
+The organization that has the highest possible score is 4.0 & the lowest possible score is 1.0 while the average possible score is 2.5.

-04- The weight of each factor is multiplied by its rating so that a weighed score can be determined.
+04- The weight of each factor is multiplied by its rating so that a weighted score can be determined.

 05- The weighted average score of all the factors are summed up so that a total weighted score for the entire organization is ascertained.
 Although there are a number of important opportunities & threats in the EFE matrix, the highest total weighted score that an organization can obtain is 4.0.